RealZone22/RealZone22/README.md

-- 👋 Hey, I’m RealZone22
+-👋 Hey, I'm RealZone22
-- And i don't have Hobbys :D
+- have no hobbies :D
-- I Chill 24/7 in Minecraft
+- And chill 24/7 in Minecraft